FDA approves generic version of cancer drug Doxil

 Sun's product is the first generic version of Doxil, which was approved in 1995 and is used to treat ovarian cancer, AIDS-related Kaposi's sarcoma, and multiple myeloma.
-Doxil is made by Johnson & Johnson (JNJ.N).
+Doxil is made by Johnson & Johnson.

 Doxil fell into short supply after manufacturing problems at an outside contract manufacturer, Ben Venue Laboratories Inc, a unit of German drugmaker Boehringer Ingelheim, suspended operations in November 2011 due to quality control problems.